Lab members

 Siyi Chen

-Siyi Chen joined the lab in late 2018, working on the crossmodal contextual learning project.
-In 2022, she won her independent research project from German Research Foundation (DFG), investigating uncertainty on context guidance and suppression mechanisms.
+Siyi Chen became a member of the lab team in late 2018, focusing on the crossmodal contextual learning project.
+In 2022, she was awarded funding for her independent research project from the German Research Foundation (DFG), which explores the impact of uncertainty on context guidance and suppression mechanisms.
+She currently holds the position of Junior Researcher in Residence (Center for Advanced Studies) at LMU (2023/24).

 PhD Students